urbanairship/drive.js/README.md

 more human-friendly output.
 This is useful for integrating Drive into automated testing/building systems.

+## drive file_or_directory [...] --driver 8124 --failfast

+Test runs will be immediately ended upon any single failure.

 ## drive --spawn (host | port)

 Spawns a drive test server.